zwyang6/SeCo/README.md

 ```
 #### 2. Segmentation Labels

 The augmented annotations are from [SBD dataset](http://home.bharathh.info/pubs/codes/SBD/download.html).
-Here is a download link of the augmented annotations at
+The download link of the augmented annotations at
 [DropBox](https://www.dropbox.com/s/oeu149j8qtbs1x0/SegmentationClassAug.zip?dl=0).
 After downloading ` SegmentationClassAug.zip `, you should unzip it and move it to `VOCdevkit/VOC2012/`.

 ``` bash